Jang Hyuk: Personal life

 Jang began dating his girlfriend, Kim Yeo-jin, in 2002.
 They met at a fitness club, where Kim was his Pilates instructor.
 The couple's marriage was registered in January 2008, and the ceremony was held in June.
 His close friends, singer Kim Jong-kook and actor Cha Tae-hyun, participated in the wedding ceremony.
 The couple have two sons and a daughter, born in February 2008, November 2009 and April 2015 respectively.

 Jang has practiced Jeet Kune Do for more than 10 years and is a former professional Taekwondo athlete.
+He also holds a professional boxer certificate.